-It is the goal of Country Village Montessori School to provide a safe, clean and happy environment for the children and to support them in their social, cognitive, emotional, physical, and psychological growth during their stay with us.
-We will endeavor to adhere to the American Montessori Society's code of ethics and provide a Montessori classroom of materials and instruction for children between the ages of 2 and 9 months and 9 years of age (or upon entrance to fourth grade).
+The first goals of Country Village Montessori School (CVMS) are to provide a safe, clean, and happy environment for children and to support them in their social, cognitive, emotional, physical, and psychological growth during their stay with us.

 As adults in the environment, we will model standards of grace and courtesy to each other as well as actively promoting peace between children.
 Respect is our watchword.
 We respect ourselves, each other and our environment.